sebByte/python-flask/README.md

 - Deploy with `git push heroku main`
 - Wait for the deploy script to run, then visit the deployed app in your browser using the url provided by the script!

-## Note
-- To clarify, Docker is used as a development container only in this case, the deployment to Heroku is normal code.